HL7/davinci-crd/input/pagecontent/hooks.md

 <div markdown="1" class="new-content">

-Implementations **SHALL** have the ability to flag or otherwise identify particular orders, appointments, encounters and other records as 'payer-sensitive' and ensure that such sensitive information is not queryable by payers and that such information does not trigger payer hooks or get included as part of payer hook invocation.
+Implementations **SHALL** have the ability to flag or otherwise identify orders, appointments, encounters, and other records as 'payer-sensitive' and ensure that such sensitive information is not queryable by payers and that such information does not trigger payer hooks or get included as part of payer hook invocation.
 The process to flag information as payer-sensitive should fit within standard workflow and minimize provider effort.
 The determination of the flag SHOULD be set as early in the process as possible in the workflow to ensure that decision support can be provided as early as possible.
 The 'flagging' may occur either automatically or with provider intervention, but both SHOULD be supported.

 </div>